WebOrigami/docs/src/content/framework/intro5.md

 Graph Origami includes a number of [built-in functions](/cli/builtins.html), but it's very easy to add your own: just create a JavaScript file with the name of the function (like `greet`) that you want to use in formulas.

 Note: the Graph Origami server reflects changes to files like `+.yaml` when you refresh the page.
 However, since JavaScript files like `greet.js` can only be loaded once, if you edit a JavaScript file, you will have to restart the Graph Origami server to see the edit's effects.
-In Glitch, the server automatically restarts, but if you're running on StackBlitz or your own environment you will have to restart the server manually: hit Ctrl+C, then issue the command `npm start`.
+In Glitch, the server automatically restarts, but if you're running on GitHub Codespaces or your own environment you will have to restart the server manually: hit Ctrl+C, then issue the command `npm start`.

 ## Any key can be a formula